A framework for deploying web GIS applications

 Web services help you to deploy this framework

-It is worth noting that any of these elements in a web GIS application can be hosted and served using ArcGIS Server.
+It is worth noting that any of these elements in a web GIS application can be hosted and served using ArcGIS for Server.
 For example, various web services can be accessed and assembled as part of your web GIS application—a basemap service, operational map services, geoprocessing services, geodata services, image services, and so forth.

 One of the great strengths of web GIS applications is that you can mash up remote web services with your own local content to assemble your web GIS applications.
 It is worth the effort to take time to think about how you might leverage your own resources with services from other organizations in your web GIS applications.